Effectful

 Must return a single-element Tensor.
 If specified

-.- argnums (int or Tuple[int]): Specifies arguments to compute gradients with respect to.
+has_auxequalsTrue, function can return a tuple of single-element Tensor and other auxiliary objects:(output, aux).- argnums (int or Tuple[int]): Specifies arguments to compute gradients with respect to.

-can be single integer or tuple of integers.
+argnumscan be single integer or tuple of integers.
 Default: 0.- has_aux (bool): Flag indicating that

-returns a tensor and other auxiliary objects:
+funcreturns a tensor and other auxiliary objects:

-.
+(output, aux).
 Default: False.

 - Returns: